koendv/vacuum-pump-controller/README.md

 On a Parker D1001-23-01 vacuum pump, wire colors are: red 12V, black ground, white PWM, blue tacho.
 Check datasheet before connecting.

+For the controller to work, if the voltage on pin AOUT1 increases, the vacuum pump should run faster, and the vacuum should increase.

 #### Solenoid valve

 Connect the first solenoid valve: